Alistair-Bell/MAGE-Engine/Readme.md

  >`git clone https://github.com/MTECGamesStudio/MAGE-Engine`

-Then run the makefile doing.
+Then run the python `Helper.py` script doing.

-> `make` or `make install`
+> **linux** `python Helper.py -bd -ca`
+this builds the client and engine

-The engine builds into an executable so edit Source/mageMain.c
+The engine builds into an dynamic library, either link to that or use the Client folder for your project

 ## The End Goal
 The goal for MAGE is for a high performance 2D renderer that can be built for